endygamedev/endygamedev/README.md

 ---

-<p align="justify">I'm a Linux enthusiast and currently 3<sup>rd</sup> year student of St. Petersburg State University of Economics.
+<p align="justify">I'm a Linux enthusiast and currently 4<sup>th</sup> year student of St. Petersburg State University of Economics.
 Since high school I have been developing various things.
-I tried myself in variant fields such as Web Development, Mobile Development, Game Development, Software Development and many others.
-I can work with different office packages, I know Python, C, Bash and other languages.
+I tried myself in variant fields such as web development, mobile development, game development, software development and many others.
+I can work with different office packages.
+I know Python, C, Bash and other programming languages.
 I am interested in the development of projects with algorithmic overtones.
 I am also interested in low-level things.
-Knowledge in Linear algebra, Probability and Statistics, Numerical Methods, Optimization Methods, Algorithms and Data structures, Discrete Mathematics.
-I understand IPv4, IPv6 network protocols and some others.</p>
+Knowledge in Linear algebra, Probability and Statistics, Numerical methods, Forecating methods, Game theory, Econometrics and Discrete mathematics.
+I understand OSI model, TCP/UDP, IPv4, IPv6 network protocols and some other networking things.</p>

 <p align="right"><sub>:heart: Thinking that Vim is the best IDE.</sub></p>
 <p align="right">~ <kbd><a href="https://projects.ebronnikov.xyz">www.projects.ebronnikov.xyz</a></kbd></p>